Friday, November 6, 2020

 *SSHHLLP–!*

-Varhi gritted his teeth, thrusting his sword through the face, making sure whoever had been trapped inside that was truly out of their misery for good with their spirit being released from that twisted torment.
+Varhi gritted his teeth, thrusting his sword through the face, making sure whoever had been trapped inside that was truly out of their misery for good with their soul being released from that twisted torment.
 He had to take a moment to turn back around, coughing and gagging slightly in disgust, both from what he had just witnessed and from what he had just done.
 His stomach threatening to rebel against him.
 He needed a moment to calm himself, regain his composure, swallow the bile rising in his throat back down and take a breath.

 Killing monsters was no problem.
 People were harder, but sometimes it had to be done, especially if they threatened him.
 He never aimed to kill, but it just sometimes couldn’t be avoided.
 It was self defense, after all.